A topic from the subject of Kinetics in Chemistry.

 Key Points

-• Key Applications: Half-life is used to analyze radioactive decay, drug metabolism, and many other chemical and biological processes.
+• Key Applications: Half-life finds applications in various fields, including radioactive decay (nuclear chemistry), drug metabolism (pharmacokinetics), and the study of many other chemical and biological processes.

 Main Concepts

-Half-Reaction Time: The time it takes for the reactant concentration to decrease to half its initial value at a particular instant.
+Half-Reaction Time: While similar to half-life, the half-reaction time is the time it takes for the reactant concentration to decrease to half its initial value *at a specific point in time*.
+It is often used when the reaction order is not first-order, and therefore the half-life is not constant.

 Example